 "Motion" pictures are what you see on TV screens.
 Whether your camera uses videotape or movie film, the same techniques apply.
-In this project learn storytelling, editing, planning, lighting, camera handling, making titles recording sound as well as showi titles, recording sound, as well as showing and reviewing your production.
+In this project learn storytelling, editing, planning, lighting, camera handling, making titles, recording sound, as well as showing and reviewing your production.